lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-16-Libraries.md

 * John Harrison's [Euclidean spaces](https://rdcu.be/cJtGW)
 and ["top 100 theorems"](https://www.cs.ru.nl/~freek/100/)
 for [HOL Light](https://www.cl.cam.ac.uk/~jrh13/hol-light/)
-* Although [Mizar](http://mizar.org) introduced a groundbreaking mathematical language, for many researchers the real attraction was its huge library.
+* Although [Mizar](http://mizar.org) introduced a groundbreaking mathematical language, for many researchers the real attraction was the huge Mizar Mathematical Library.

-The wastefulness of having so much of the same mathematics formalised incompatibly, multiple times, attracted many people's notice.
+Many people thought it wasteful to have so many overlapping but incompatible libraries.
-The proprietors of newer systems were naturally covetous of the large libraries of older systems.
-This feeling was particularly strong among the various implementations of higher-order logic, one single formalism if we can ignore the various bells and whistles on each of the implementations.
+The proprietors of newer systems were naturally covetous of the accumulated wealth of older systems.
+This feeling was particularly strong among the various implementations of higher-order logic, one single formalism if we ignore each implementation's bells and whistles.
 Powerful and efficient importers were built, e.g. by [Obua and Skalberg](https://rdcu.be/cUZ2i), but they didn't catch on.
 Despite that, research in this area continues.

 I am not optimistic for the prospects of this sort of library porting, for a simple reason: we need the **actual proofs**.
-All the attempts that I have seen involve finding a lowest-common-denominator calculus to unify two different proof assistants and through that to emulate proofs in one system using proofs in the other.
+All the attempts that I have seen involve finding a lowest-common-denominator calculus for two different proof assistants and thus to emulate proofs in one system using proofs in the other.
 Ideally, corresponding more basic libraries (e.g. of the natural numbers) are identified and matched rather than translated.
-Still, the very best one can hope for is a list of statements certified by the importer as having been proved somewhere else.
+Still, the very best one can hope for is a list of statements certified by the importer as having been proved somewhere, somehow.

 ### Porting proofs from HOL Light to Isabelle/HOL